costrouc/pysrim/docs/paper/paper.md

 # Acknowledgements

-CO acknowledges support from the University of Tennessee Governor's Chair Program.
+CO acknowledges support from the University of Tennessee Governor's Chair Program and the Center for Materials Processing, a Tennessee Higher Education Commission (THEC) supported Accomplished Center of Excellence.
 YZ and WJW were supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Division of Material Science and Engineering.